skip to content

 Defence and Veterans Legal Service (DAVLS)

-The Defence and Veterans Legal Service (DAVLS) is a free national service that provides independent information and legal advice to support Australian Defence Force personnel and veterans, as well as their families, carers and supporters, to safely share their experiences with the Royal Commission into Defence and Veteran Suicide.
+The Defence and Veterans Legal Service (DAVLS) is a free national service that provides independent information and legal advice to support Australian Defence Force personnel and veterans to safely share their experiences with the Royal Commission into Defence and Veteran Suicide.

 DAVLS is funded by the Australian Government through National Legal Aid and is assisted by the Legal Services Commission of South Australia.